 YOGA AND PILATES ARE DIFFERENT

 Yoga and pilates sound the same thing for lots of people.
 Well, they do have lots of common things and the same benefits.
-For example, While during yoga and pilates you have to focus on your breath, alignment, balance.
+For example, during yoga and pilates you have to focus on your breath, alignment, balance.
 Also, pilates and yoga are a very good way of strengthening your muscles, keeping the body in better shape, relieving tension, and gaining more flexibility.
-They have lots of interpretations but the breath is the most important common point.
+They have lots of interpretations but the breathing is the most important common point.

 If you don’t know which one you should start yet, this article will definitely help you.
 And, beyond this, please ask your doctor first because some of the poses may be dangerous for you.
 Let’s start!